How Warren Buffett Evaluates Stocks: Key Metrics to Consider

 The Importance of a Long-term Investment Perspective

 Buffett once quipped, “Our favorite holding period is forever.”
 This statement underscores another fundamental principle of his investment philosophy: the importance of a long-term investment perspective.
-For Buffett, investing is not about making quick bucks; it’s about owning a piece of a business and reaping the benefits as it grows over time.
+But “forever” is not a slogan that excuses lazy analysis.
+It only makes sense when the business has durable economics, rational management, and a moat that can survive competition.

-This viewpoint transforms the way we look at stocks: not as ticker symbols on a screen, but as representations of real businesses with products, employees, and a purpose.
-It also encourages patience and discipline, attributes that are indispensable in the world of investing.
+This viewpoint transforms the way we look at stocks: not as ticker symbols on a screen, but as representations of real businesses with products, employees, balance sheets, customers, pricing decisions, and capital allocation choices.
+It also exposes the behavioral trade-off.
+Long-term investing sounds wonderful until the business underperforms for three years, the narrative turns against it, and some shinier stock is running circles around it.

 source: The Financial Review on YouTube